vlfom/CSD-detectron2/README.md

 Only **a single CSD experiment** was run due to the lack of time with "max_csd_weight" of 0.5 (`CSD_WEIGHT_SCHEDULE_RAMP_BETA=0.5` in config).
 Though the authors used 1.0 in the paper, using it with batch sizes of 8 made the model diverge in several preliminary runs.
 The detailed config can be found in `configs/voc/csd_L=VOC07_U=VOC12_R50_RFCN.yaml`.

-The results can be found in this Wandb [report](https://wandb.ai/vlfom/csd-detectron2/reports/RFCN-vs-CSD-RFCN-on-VOC07--Vmlldzo2NjAwNjI), I also made the project & runs public so you can check them in detail as well.
+The results can be found in **this Wandb [report](https://wandb.ai/vlfom/csd-detectron2/reports/RFCN-vs-CSD-RFCN-on-VOC07--Vmlldzo2NjAwNjI)**, I also made the project & runs public so you can check them in detail as well.

 Using the foregoing configuration, the **improvements from CSD regularization are only marginal**.
 On several occasions CSD-run outperformed baseline-run (e.g. iterations 6K and 10K), however, in the end, both models converged to nearly the same results.
 An important note to make though is that introducing CSD regularization did not harm the model that hints that with the right hyperparameters it could actually help.